-- · You can edit it with nearly every operating system. - · No special software is needed.
-This will probably still work in 30 years, when you just have bought a vintage DROID on ebay for a couple of thousand bucks.

-- You can easily post and share your DROID patches or patch snippets in our Discord community or on other internet boards. - You can copy & paste parts from other one's DROID patches. - · You can add comments to your patch.
+- You can edit it with nearly every operating system. - No special software is needed.
+This will probably still work in 30 years, when you just have bought a vintage DROID on ebay for a couple of thousand bucks. - You can easily post and share your DROID patches or patch snippets in our Discord community or on other internet boards. - You can copy & paste parts from other one's DROID patches.